rcgray/free-genai-bootcamp-2025/lang-portal/docs/Prompts.md

 Before we begin, I need some help planning how to structure these sub-projects within the monoproject repository.
 Here are some of the things I need to consider:

 - These games will be written in React.js, and will be launched from the activities page.
-- Other libraries, such as Photon, might be used to develop some of them, but not necessarily all.
+- Other libraries, such as Phaser, might be used to develop some of them, but not necessarily all.
 - These games will be developed as separate projects, but will be launched from the activities page.
 - The games should be standalone projects that function even when the frontend app is not running.
 - The projects in which the games are developed should be able to run independently of the frontend app, including dev libraries and tooling,but there should be an easy way to deploy the final code such that the frontend can use it if the game is enabled in the database.